 How it works

 - Pointing the field of view of the spectrometer away from the light source (to a dark surface, ideally) you record the dark spectrum, i.e. the detector signals for vanishing light intensity.
+A suitable black background is provided with the product.

 - From now on you can record absolute transmittance and reflectance spectra for various angles of incidence.